Is it safe to use essential oils around my pet?

-Essential Oils to Promote Healthy Skin and Fur for your Pet
+Essential Oils to Promote Healthy Skin and Fur for your Dog

-Marjoram, in particular, may help calm and relax the nervous system and reduce inflammation - two things that may give your pet natural allergy relief.
+Lavender, in particular, may help calm and relax the nervous system and reduce inflammation to help give your pet natural allergy relief.
 It may even help reduce itching and mild skin irritations.
 Essential oils should be very heavily diluted before using topically on dogs.

-The Best Oils to Help to Calm Anxious Nerves and Excited Pets
+The Best Oils to Help Calm Anxious Pets

-Just like with humans, chamomile, lavender, and clary sage are all great choices for stressed out or anxious companions.
+Just like with humans, chamomile, lavender, and patchouli are all great choices for stressed out or anxious furry companions.
 The calming properties in these oils may help soothe nervousness and settle over-excited behavior.
 To use, add 2 drops of essential oil to a 6-ounce cool mist diffuser and diffuse for 10 minutes in a well-ventilated area.

-The Best Oils to Help Alleviate Arthritis and Joint Pain
+The Best Oils to Help With Joint Pain in Dogs

-Hip dysplasia and arthritis may wreak havoc on your elderly pet’s joints, causing them to experience discomfort each time they move.
+Hip dysplasia and arthritis may wreak havoc on your elderly pet’s joints, causing discomfort each time they move.

-Finally, with ginger, you also get the extra perk of it being a digestive aid.
+Finally, with ginger, you also get the extra perk of it possibly being a digestive aid.

 As you can see, each oil is different.
 Some oils should be avoided when your fur babies are present, while others may be just as beneficial for your four-legged friends as they are for you.